MrQR-me/docs/index.md

 By selecting the <button class="button button2">SITES</button> Button you can switch between your own and other sites you have been invited to manage.

-You can also create new site subscriptions where you can also access the site setting menu to change your site names, and edit the access rights for other MrQR members you have invited to manage your site.
+You can also create new site subscriptions.
+You can then access the site setting menu to change your site names, and edit the access rights for other **MrQR**{: .text-purple-000 } members you have invited to manage your site.

-When you create a new site subscrition you will have access to **MrQR**{: .text-purple-000 } Forms, this menu will appear on the Homepage next to Registers
+When you create a new site subscription you will have access to **MrQR**{: .text-purple-000 } Forms, this menu will appear on the Homepage next to Registers

 [Back to Top](https://docs.mrqr.me/index)
 {: .text-right }